Central sleep apnea is a disorder in which breathing repeatedly stops and starts during sleep.

 - Age.
 Central sleep apnea is more common among older adults, especially those older than age 60.
 This could be because people older than 60 are likely to have other medical conditions or sleep patterns that are linked to central sleep apnea.

-- Stroke, brain tumor or a structural brainstem lesion.
-These brain conditions can impair the brain's ability to regulate breathing.
+- Stroke, brain tumor or a structural problem with the brainstem.
+These brain conditions can affect the brain's ability to regulate breathing.

 - High altitude.
-Sleeping at an altitude higher than you're accustomed to may increase your risk of sleep apnea.
+Sleeping at an altitude higher than you're used to may increase your risk of sleep apnea.
 High-altitude sleep apnea resolves a few weeks after returning to a lower altitude.

 CPAP.
 Some people with obstructive sleep apnea develop central sleep apnea while using continuous positive airway pressure (CPAP).
 This condition is known as treatment-emergent central sleep apnea.
 It is a combination of obstructive and central sleep apneas.